How to teach your children about money at every age

 Your involvement can have a profound impact.
 The Financial Consumer Agency of Canada (FCAC) conducted a worldwide survey to determine financial literacy among teenagers.
 The findings showed that teens who talk about finances with their parents, even just once a week, score 33 points higher in financial literacy compared to those who do not.

 Teaching kids about money at every age

 Pre-schoolers can start to learn the value of a dollar.
-You can show them coins and dollar bills and get them to practice counting money.
-They can learn about earning money from doing household chores or receiving cash as gifts, and how to save it for something they want to purchase in the future.
+Try showing them coins and dollar bills, and get them to practice counting money.
+They can learn about earning money from doing small household chores or receiving cash as gifts, and how to save it for something they want to purchase in the future.

 Start teaching budgeting basics by using three jars: one for saving, one for spending and one for donating.
 This activity will show them how to start managing money at an early age.

 You can also do activities at home that will help them understand the concept of spending money.
 For example, you can create a pretend store with items that have price tags.
 Then, give your children some money to “spend” in the store.
-Another fun idea is to do a baking project, but allow your kids to purchase each ingredient, so they understand that even simple things like flour and sugar cost money.
+Or you could do a baking project, allowing your kids to purchase each ingredient so they understand that even simple things like flour and sugar cost money.

 Banking terms to introduce include: spend, save, buy and sell.

-Kids this age can start to better understand the value of money.
-When it comes to spending money, they can also distinguish the difference between a need and a want.
+At this age, kids can start to better understand the value of money and the difference between a need and a want.

-At this age, you can help your child set a long-term savings goal.
+You can help your child set a long-term savings goal.
 For example, they can contribute a portion of their allowance to save for a large purchase, like a new toy.
 Help them open a bank account, so they can deposit money into their savings to help them reach this goal.
-Periodically, help them check their bank balance, so they know how far along they are in achieving that long-term goal.
+Periodically, help them check their bank balance, so they can know their progress and continue to feel motivated to save.